-Chiral films obtained by electrooligomerization of (R)- or (S)-BT2T4 monomers44 (Figure 1a, synthesized as racemate and resolved according to the procedure described in the SI), successfully tested as chiral selectors for electroactive chiral molecular probes in former experiments, 45,46 were evaluated as spin selectors, as prototype for thiophene-based ICFMMs.
-Their performance was also compared with that of chiral thiophene-based enantiopure films (c-PEDOT) obtained from electropolymerization of (2R,3R)-2,3-dimethyl-2,3-dihydrothieno[3,4-b][1,4]dioxine (c-EDOT) monomer, including two stereocentres localized outside the main conjugated backbone (Figure 1b, synthesized according to the procedure described in the SI).
-To rule out any false positive results, achiral PEDOT (electrodeposited from commercially available 2,3-dihydrothieno[3,4-b][1,4]dioxine monomer), was tested with the same protocol.
-Our proposed strategy is a variation of the SDE protocol, where, in general, a permanent magnet is placed in close contact to a ferromagnetic Ni electrode that acts as electron spin injector for the adjacent chiral interface obtained by a proper functionalization of the metal surface.
-36,38,40,41 Instead, the setup adopted in the present work involves a nonferromagnetic material as electron collector (source/drain) for the working electrode (indium tin oxide coated glass, ITO).
-The magnetic field is applied by an external magnet, placed at a distance of ca. 2.6 mm from the ITO | film interface, considering that the thickness of the bare ITO electrode and cuvette were ca. 1.0 mm and ca. 1.6 mm, respectively (Figure 1c); this implies no direct spin injection into the film by the electrode substrate, resembling recently proposed solid-state architectures.3 In particular, cyclic voltammetry measurements were carried out employing as working electrode (WE) a slice (0.8×4.5) cm2 of ITO coated glass functionalized with a semiconducting chiral enantiopure organic thin film (geometric area ca. 1 cm2), electrodeposited by potentiodynamic oxidation at 0.2 V s^{-1} (one CV cycle) of (a) (R)- or (S)-BT2T4, (b)

-This article is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence pen Access Article.
-Published on 04 January 2019.
-Downloaded on 1/16/2019 10:08:38 AM c-EDOT, in acetonitrile (ACN) with 0.1 M tetrabutylammonium hexafluorophosphate (TBAPF6) supporting electrolyte (see SI for more details).
-For sake of comparison achiral PEDOT films were also electrodeposited in the same conditions.
-No field external magnetic was applied during the electrodeposition procedure.
-As schematically depicted in Figure 1c, the hybrid ITO chiral film WE, as well as a Pt wire and an aqueous saturated calomel electrode (SCE) used as counter (CE) and reference (RE) respectively, were immersed in i) an equimolar aqueous solution of K3[Fe(CN)6] and K4[Fe(CN)6] (reversible achiral redox couple, in the following indicated as Fe(III)/Fe(II)), each of them at 2.5 mM concentration, with 400 mM KCl as supporting electrolyte or in ii) a 2 mM solution of ferrocene in ACN with 0.1 M TBAPF6 as supporting electrolyte.
-During CV tests with the achiral redox couple a magnetic field was applied, perpendicular to the electrode surface, by placing a permanent magnet (nickel-coated NdFeB B88X0 Grade N42 K&J Magnet, Inc.; magnetic field strength at the surface = 6353 Gauss).
-Change in the orientation of the magnetic field was obtained by mechanically flipping the magnet along its magnetic axis (north versus south magnet pole).
+Chiral films obtained by electrooligomerization of (R)- or (S)-BT2T4 monomers44 (Fig. 1a, synthesized as a racemate and resolved according to the procedure described in the SI.1.1†), successfully tested as chiral selectors for electroactive chiral molecular probes in former experiments,^{45,46} were evaluated as spin selectors, as a prototype for thiophene-based ICFMMs.
+Their performance was also compared with that of chiral thiophene-based enantiopure films (c-PEDOT) obtained from electropolymerization of (2R,3R)-2,3-dimethyl-2,3-dihydrothieno[3,4-b][1,4]dioxine (c-EDOT) monomers, including two stereocentres localized outside the main conjugated backbone (Fig. 1b, synthesized according to the procedure described in the SI.1.1[†]).
+To rule out any false positive results, achiral PEDOT (electrodeposited from commercially available 2,3dihydrothieno[3,4-b][1,4]dioxine monomers), was tested with the same protocol.
+Our proposed strategy is a variation of the SDE protocol, where, in general, a permanent magnet is placed in close contact to a ferromagnetic Ni electrode that acts as an electron spin injector for the adjacent chiral interface obtained by proper functionalization of the metal surface.^{36,38,40,41} Instead, the setup adopted in the present work involves a non-ferromagnetic material as the electron collector (source/drain) for the working electrode (indium tin oxide coated glass, ITO).
+A magnetic field is applied using an external magnet, placed at a distance of ca. 2.6 mm from the ITO film interface, considering that the thickness of the bare ITO electrode and cuvette were ca. 1.0 mm and ca. 1.6 mm, respectively (Fig. 1c); this implies no direct spin injection into the film by the electrode substrate, resembling recently proposed solid-state architectures.3 In particular, cyclic voltammetry measurements were carried out employing as a working electrode (WE) a slice (0.8 \times 4.5 cm2) of ITO coated glass functionalized with a semiconducting, chiral, and enantiopure organic thin film (geometric area ca. 1 cm^2), electrodeposited by potentiodynamic oxidation at 0.2 V s-1 (one CV cycle) of (a) (R)- or (S)-BT2T4 and (b) c-EDOT, in acetonitrile (ACN) with 0.1 M tetrabutylammonium hexafluorophosphate (TBAPF6) supporting electrolyte (see the SI.1.2[†] for more details).
+For the sake of comparison achiral PEDOT films were also electrodeposited under the same conditions.
+No external magnetic field was applied during the electrodeposition procedure.
+As schematically depicted in Fig. 1c, the hybrid ITO|chiral film WE, and a Pt wire and an aqueous saturated calomel electrode (SCE) used as the counter (CE) and reference (RE), respectively, were immersed in (i) an equimolar aqueous solution of $K_3[Fe(CN)6]$ and $K_4[Fe(CN)6]$ (reversible achiral redox couple, in the following indicated as Fe(III)/Fe(II)), each of them at 2.5 mM concentration, with 400 mM KCl as the supporting electrolyte, or in (ii) a 2 mM solution of ferrocene in ACN with 0.1 M TBAPF6 as the supporting electrolyte.